How To Dress A Sofa With Throws And Cushions

 Top Tip: If you want to create plump-looking cushions, buy a cushion cover 1 – 2cm smaller than the cushion padding.
 The padding will still fit, but the cushion cover will make it look fuller.

 It’s all about layers – the same way we layer up our favourite outfits, you can do the same when dressing your sofa.
+Darker shades at the bottom with lighter shades or patterns on the top create depth.
+Picking a focal fabric or texture and then adding complementary shades and less in-your-face textures around it can look really stylish, too.

 Wools, linens, fluffy faux-fur and cottons work nicely together to create a cosy, rustic feel.
 Leather, satins, velvets and silks also work well to create a more sumptuous and luxurious feel.